 In many browsers, the buttons, menus, and toolbars can be reconfigured.
 New buttons can be added, and buttons you never use can be removed.
 Additional toolbars with different features can be shown as well.

 One of the toolbars you can add is the bookmarks bar.
-This is an additional toolbar that creates buttons for a few of your bookmarks (called favorites in Internet Explorer).
+This is an additional toolbar that creates buttons for a few of your bookmarks (called favorites in Internet Explorer and Microsoft Edge).
 With this toolbar, a selection of your favorite websites will be one click away.

 The bookmarks toolbar is the only toolbar that can be customized in Chrome.